 • financially stable

-• healthy with a body mass index (BMI) less than 34
+• healthy with a body mass index (BMI) 32 or less

 Our founder, Meryl B. Rosenberg, Esq., has over 23 years of experience matching and guiding hundreds of surrogates and intended parents.
 She understands how truly personal and life-changing the surrogacy process is for the gestational carriers and intended parents alike.
 Integrity, expertise and caring are ARTparenting’s hallmarks.